clyptixai/clyptixai-Frontend/README.md

-# ClyptixAI Frontend
+# ClyptixAI Frontend Redesign\n\nModern redesign of the ClyptixAI frontend with brand colors and improved layout.

-A simple starter frontend for the ClyptixAI video generation platform.